radareorg/iaito/docs/source/user-docs/menus/menu-bar/file-menu.rst

 File Menu
 ==============================

-New Instance of Cutter
+New Instance of Iaito
 ----------------------------------------
-**Description:** Open a new instance of Cutter to start a new session.
-This option will open a new window of Cutter without exiting the current session.
+**Description:** Open a new instance of Iaito to start a new session.
+This option will open a new window of Iaito without exiting the current session.

 **Steps:** File -> New Window